Java Library

 Unsuccessful requests raise exceptions.
 The exception object will contain the error details.

-Encrypt a simple block of data
+Unstructured encryption of a simple block of data

 bytes will be returned.